 On the momentous occasion of Teacher’s day, school leader Mrs Rajeshwari received one rose and one wish from a student named Hema despite a school strength of 400.
 Her own kids were planning the day for their teachers to make it memorable.
 This day deeply upset her and triggered the urge to involve parents at a large scale and spread more awareness among her school’s children, parents and community around.
 This incident served as an impetus to turn things around in terms of parent engagement in her school.

-Like most budget private schools, her school was also facing low attendance in parent teacher meetings and had no involvement from the parents, not in a positive nor negative way.
+Like most budget private schools, her school was also facing low attendance in parent-teacher meetings and had no involvement from the parents, not in a positive or negative way.

-Mrs. Rajeshwari, felt that engaging with parents would be the key to enrolling more students into her school.
+Mrs Rajeshwari, felt that engaging with parents would be the key to enrolling more students into her school.
 This would mean that she would have to increase the faith parents currently have in her school.
-Her idea was that if parents speak about the school with high regard, it would aspire other parents in the community to enroll their children into Shri Padmashree school.
+Her idea was that if parents speak about the school with high regard, it would aspire other parents in the community to enrol their children into Shri Padmashree school.

 As she started thinking about strategies to engage parents, she involved a few senior teachers and high school students who expressed interest in this idea.
 However, she had to deal with a lot of sarcasm from parents and teachers alike.